Home Renovation Novels to Revamp Your Reading

 This memoir is described as HGTV meets Downton Abbey.
 As a child, Hopwood DePree was told that he was named after an ancestor.
 The original Hopwood left his family’s castle to come to America in the 1700s.

 As an adult, Hopwood became a Hollywood actor and producer with little connection to his English roots.
-One night, after some wine and searching on Ancestry.com, he came across a photograph of a grand, 600-year-old English estate near Manchester called Hopwood Hall.
+One night, after some wine and a search on Ancestry.com, he came across a photograph of a grand 600-year-old English estate near Manchester called Hopwood Hall.
 He soon discovered that the 60-room manor on 5,000 acres was indeed his family’s ancestral home.
-Hopwood family lived in the manor for five centuries, but the last known remaining male heirs were killed in World War I. Since that time, the home had fallen into disrepair.
+The Hopwood family lived in the manor for five centuries, but the last known remaining male heirs were killed in World War I. Since that time, the home had fallen into disrepair.

-As the sole surviving family member, DuPree decided to leave his life in LA behind to save Hopwood Hall.
+As the sole surviving family member, DePree decided to leave his life in LA behind to save Hopwood Hall.
 Despite lacking any construction skills, he was undeterred by the trees growing in the chimney and the holes in the roof.
-He affectionately coined the term “Downton Shabby” to describe the state of ruin that the home was in, and he called upon an eclectic group of neighbors to help him save the castle.
+He affectionately coined the term “Downton Shabby” to describe the home’s state of ruin, and he called upon an eclectic group of neighbors to help him save the castle.

 While this sounds like the plot of a movie, it’s a true story of one man’s ultimate DIY adventure, and, as avid DIY’ers ourselves, we both look forward to reading it!